 Thirty years with Argonaut and vineyard tours around the world have given Sheila the opportunity to taste thousands of wines.
 She puts this invaluable experience to good use doing the sometimes not so enviable job of deciding which wines to add to the shelves.
 Sheila believes that the best thing about wine is that there are good values from all over the world.

 Sheila is the author of the famous Argonaut Wine & Liquor E-Grapevine.
-She is constantly introducing customers to new wines, allowing them to add some pizzazz to their wine cellars.
-She also organizes a variety of wine tastings for charities, winemakers and private clients.
-The most popular of these is a monthly tasting benefiting The Women's Bean Project (www.womensbeanproject.com/).
+She is constantly introducing our customers to new wines, allowing them to add some pizzazz to their wine cellars.
+She also organizes wine tastings for charities, winemakers and private clients.
+The most popular of these is a monthly tasting benefiting various local charities.
 Visit our event calendar to see what she'll be up to next.

 Brian started working for Argonaut as a cashier in 1987.
 It is still a running joke that Mr. Fetter required him to cut his hair as a condition of employment.
-A degree in Finance & Marketing from the University of Denver probably factored into his promotion from mopping floors to running the office, but the main reason is that he loves working at Argonaut.
+A degree in Finance & Marketing from the University of Denver probably factored into his promotion from the front of the store to running the office, but the main reason is that he loves working at Argonaut.
 Ask him and he'll laugh and tell you, "Yeah, I actually like my job".